Cave Tubing, Hiking and Petrogylphs Around the Tanama River

 Our Tour

-We met Ruben (our guide) and another helper guide, and followed them to the property.
+We met our guide and followed them to the property.
 The drive to the starting point is along one hairy road — I was glad to be following another car!
 We parked along the road and off we went.

-The trail starts down a steep dirt/rocky road.
-At the bottom of the road, we started on a fast-paced, 45-minute hike through the woods, along the rivers, and through the rivers.
-There is a neat suspension bridge, but we were unable to use it, so we had to walk across the river.
-Then we continued up and up to the petrogylph cave.
+The trail starts down a steep dirt/rocky road. (some of the groups drive you down to the river).
+We then did a hike through the woods, along the rivers, and through the rivers.
+There is a neat suspension bridge that some tours use.
+Then we continued up and up to the petroglyph cave.

-Our guide was young and a fast walker, but we all kept up with him.
-He did stop occasionally for rest and water breaks.
+You need to take your time hiking up to the caves.
+Stopping occasionally for rest and water breaks.
 Note that this is not an easy hike — lots of up and down hills and valleys.
-It had rained a bit a few days before, so the trail was a little muddy and a bit slippery.
+If it rains a bit, the trail can be a little muddy and a bit slippery.

-The petrogylph cave was a nice place, with a number of petrogyphs around on the walls.
+The petroglyph cave was a nice place, with a number of petroglyphs around on the walls.
 There was also a place were they had found a Taino Indian burial site and other Taino artifacts, like pottery.
 But nothing was left but the petroglyphs carved into the walls.
-After spending about 10 minutes in the cave, continued hiking up some more to the top of a mountain.
+There are other caves in the area that some tours visit.
+Or you can continue hiking up some more to the top of a mountain.
+At the mountaintop, there is a great breeze and pretty views.
+You will be able to see the Arecibo radiotelescope from the top of that mountain.

 We then started hiking down and down — for about 30 minutes — back to the river.
 Hiking down the mountain was a little trickier on these slick trails, but we all made it without much incident.

 Then we got to the best part of this tour — the water tubing.
-After putting on life jackets and headlamps, we sat in the tubes and started our slow journey through the beautiful 500+ foot long underground tunnel/cave called El Portillo Cave.
+After putting on life jackets and headlamps, we sat in the tubes (some tours use a boat, some you just float on your back) and started our slow journey through the beautiful 500+ foot long underground tunnel/cave called El Portillo Cave.
 The cave has a large opening on one end, and it is really high.
 When you are inside of the cave, you can see why they don’t allow tubing if it rains — large tree branches were stuck up toward the roof of the caves, easily 12 feet above our heads.
 It’s obvious the water level can rise quickly during heavy rains and fill this cave to the top.
 But we had a sunny day so we had no worries.

 After that, we had a long walk back up the hill to where we started, where we could use the bathroom and change into our dry clothes.
-Then, we followed our guides to a local restaurant for a nice local meal of mofongo and our choice of meat.
+Lunch time!

 Some Hints from Our Experience